spcs/synaps/synaps-api/doc/source/artifacts/apispec/action/get_metric_statistics.rst

 Description.
 ------------
-Check the specific metric's statistic data.
+Get specific metric's statistic data.
 SPCS Synaps collect data points which are exist within specified Period and return statistic data.

-For example, suppose you specify Period 1 minute and input 30 data points of timestamp for each minute. then Synaps will return the result that became one data point.
-Synaps can check statistic information up to 2 weeks. and you can check the data points up to 20,160 in a single API call.
+Synaps holds 30 days of statistics data and you can query up to 1,440 datapoints which covers a day in 1 minutes resolution and 30 days in 30 minutes resolution in a single API call.

 Parameters
 ----------